ESPO 2023 Programme Update

 and much-prized trade and cultural associations between the cities.

-Chinese dock workers arrived in Liverpool in the early eighteenth century, when they traded silk and
+Chinese dock workers arrived in Liverpool in the early nineteenth century, when they traded silk and

 cotton goods.
 The Blue Funnel shipping line employed large numbers of Chinese seamen.
 Inevitably